mungewell/pico-timecode/README.md

 [Demo Video](https://www.youtube.com/embed/T8Qv-cR-q_s)

+Expect a new demo video soon...
+The script(s) now has a menu which can be used to control the device, and to navigate the settings.
+The incoming LTC is validated before Jam is performed, and the RX monitor has indicator bar to show the relative timing between RX and TX.

-This code is in three files, all three if you have the same hardware. `Pico_LED.py` is library of screen functions, `pico_timecode.py` and `main.py` is the GUI app.
+This code is in four files; uploaded all four if you have the same hardware.

+`Pico_LED.py` is library of screen functions, `umenu.py` is menuing library, `pico_timecode.py` and `main.py` combine to make the GUI app.

 ![Save to Pico](save_to_pico.PNG)

-The `pico_timecode.py` script is also a self contained for use without a display.
+The `pico_timecode.py` script is also a self contained for use without a display, ie can be used on its own on a 'bare' Pico board.

-In the following screen shot from before the top trace is the 'raw' bitstream, and the lower is the encoded LTC stream.
+In the following screen shot the top trace is the 'raw' bitstream, and the lower is the encoded LTC stream.
 We will need some interfacing hardware before the TTL level can be fed nicely into other hardware.